-For most taxpayers, this credit is limited to 35% of the first \$3,000 (\$6,000 for two qualifying parents) of eligible expenses.
-If you provide more than half of their support for the year, you may also deduct medical expenses paid on behalf of your parents, even if they do not qualify as your dependents.
+For most taxpayers, the dependent care credit is limited to 50% of the first \$8,000 (\$16,000 for two or more qualifying dependents) of eligible expenses.
+Note that this is an increase from the usual 35% limit of the first \$3,000 of expenses, thanks to the American Rescue Plan (ARP) Act of 2021.
+If you provide more than half of your parents support for the year, you may also deduct medical expenses paid on behalf of your parents, even if they do not qualify as your dependents.